 Want to know what’s neat about it?
 Your viewer will never know where your paper setup is located.
-Through the lens of the camera, viewers will only see a smiling face in front of a solid colored background.
-And, if you’re ashamed of your messy office space, worry not–the paper background can cover it all.
+Through the lens of the camera, viewers will only see a smiling face in front of a solid-colored background.
+And, if you’re ashamed of your messy office space (or home office) worry not–the paper background can cover it all!

 One thing we struggled with was properly visualizing how each color would come across on video.
 To demonstrate, we ordered a bunch of different colors and shot Emily and James in front of them!

 You can light seamless paper in a couple of different ways.
 We create a gradient by using one scoop light behind the subject pointed at the screen (left).
 But you can also flood more light onto the background to get a flat and totally different looking shot (right).